 Habibi, el-Sana and Tibi use keywords (topics or commonplaces accepted by the audience) to establish strong feelings of identification in their Jewish audience, while at the same time endowing them with critical content.
 Their goal is to weaken their Jewish audience’s preconceived resistance to their militant anti-Zionist ethos.
 We should clarify that in using keywords, the speaker aims to connect with the audience and present his subject in a positive and noncontroversial way.
 For example, it would be ineffective for Habibi, el-Sana and Tibi to begin by calling their Jewish audience ‘fascists’ or ‘racists’.

-המטאפורות בדוגמאות 9-12 מראות ש Habibi, el-Sana and Tibi have a dual message: empathy and identification with Jews as victims of the Holocaust, coupled with harsh criticism for racism against and hatred of Palestinians.
+The metaphors in examples 9-12 show that Habibi, el-Sana and Tibi have a dual message: empathy and identification with Jews as victims of the Holocaust, coupled with harsh criticism for racism against and hatred of Palestinians.

 The statements in sentences 9-12 are indirect speech acts.
-Their content indirectly hints atלכוונתם של הפוליטיקאים הערבים and the act that they aim to perform through them.
-The sentences reflect illocutionary speech acts that go beyond the utterance itself, and through which הפוליטיקאים הערבים produce more than one speech act.
-Sentences 9-12 hint at assertive speech acts: הפוליטיקאים הערבים indirectly compares Nazi aggression towards the Jews to the aggressive treatment of the Palestinians by the Israeli government.
-Sentences 9-12 hint at assertive speech acts: הפוליטיקאים הערבים indirectly compares Nazi aggression towards the Jews ושל מדיניות האפרטהייד to the aggressive treatment of the Palestinians by the Israeli government. נוסף על כך, משפט 11 משקף פעולת דיבור התחייבותית שבה טיבי מציע להשיל את הכובע הפוליטי ולגלום את הגלימה האנושית.
+Their content indirectly hints at the goals of Arab politicians and the act that they aim to perform through them.
+The sentences reflect illocutionary speech acts that go beyond the utterance itself, and through which Arab politicians produce more than one speech act.
+Sentences 9-12 hint at assertive speech acts: the Arab politicians indirectly compare Nazi aggression towards the Jews and South Africa’s apartheid policies to the aggressive treatment of the Palestinians by the Israeli government.
+Additionally, sentence 11 reflects a committed speech act in which Tibi proposes to discard his political hat and to cloack himself in the human form.

-CDA theory is reflected in sentences 9-12, insofar as הפוליטיקאים הערבים construct their assertative meaning through these illocutionary speech acts and decide how they wants to perceive the behavior of the Israeli government towards the Palestinians, and their own opinion on the subject.
+CDA theory is reflected in sentences 9-12, insofar as Arab politicians construct their assertative meaning through these illocutionary speech acts and decide how they wants to perceive the behavior of the Israeli government towards the Palestinians, and their own opinion on the subject.
 They show how one should relate to the Israeli government’s behavior towards Palestinians, thus restricting alternatives for knowledge construction in this regard.